LazaroDamasceno/Body-Mass-Index/README.md

 [Official documentation of how create with Vite](https://www.npmjs.com/package/create-vite).

 To check the version of the npm, type on CMD **npm --version**.
 The same works for the NodeJS' version.
-It just necessary to swith "npm" to "node" in the commandline.
+It just necessary to switch "npm" to "node" in the commandline.